The information in this article applies to:

 - Click in the plan to insert the shower pan and resize it to fit the bottom of our steam shower.

 - Select the shower pan and click Open Object .

 - Change the height of the pan to 1/2" and click OK.

 Now as an optional last step, you can open the steam shower's Room Specification dialog and remove the default base molding from the Moldings panel.

-Your steam shower, is now complete.
-You can add the door style of your choosing and other finishing touches.
+THe steam shower, is now complete.
+The desired door style and other finishing touches should now be added.